xxyckiki/MAF-AGUI-Azure-Template/README.md

 ### Demo Use Case

-The template demonstrates a **flight price query assistant** that:
+The template demonstrates a simple flight price assistant that:
 1. Queries flight prices between cities
 2. Generates charts/tables for visualization (via MCP Tools)

-> ⚠️ **Note on Architecture**: The demo uses **two agents** (Flight Agent → Chart Agent) connected via a **workflow**.
-This is intentionally over-engineered to demonstrate Agent Framework's workflow capabilities.
-In a real application, a single agent with two tools would be simpler and sufficient.
+> ⚠️ **Architecture Note**: The example uses two agents (Flight → Chart) to illustrate workflow composition.
+In real applications, responsibilities can be combined or extended based on system needs.

 ## ✨ Features